Charles Edward Trail: Early life

 Trail received a classical education at Frederick College,and was admitted to the bar in 1849.

+Career

-In 1852, Trail was one of the founding incorporators for the Mount Olivet cemetery in Frederick Maryland.
+In 1852, Trail was one of the founding incorporators for the Mount Olivet Cemetery in Frederick Maryland.
 In the 1860 census, Trail was listed again as a lawyer but with property valued at $115,000|$US, a wife (Ariana), four children.
 The separate 1860 Slave census shows Trail with three slaves.
 That same year, Trail was elected president of the Isabella gas works company in Frederick, eventually becoming the sole stock holder.

 In August 1862, Trail was appointed lieutenant-colonel, 1st Maryland Infantry, Potomac Home Brigade.
 Seven companies of which were mustered into service and encamped in August near the turnpike, about a mile and a half north of Frederick.
 On October 15, 1869, President U.S. Grant and his party (including General Sherman) stayed in Frederick in 1869 while visiting the Antietam battleground.
 General Sherman stayed with Trail during the visit.

-He began his political career as a member of the Maryland General Assembly representing Frederick County: House of Delegates (R), 1863 thru 1864; then in the Senate (R), 1865 thru 1867.
+Trail was a Republican.
+He served in the Maryland House of Delegates, representing Frederick County, from 1863 to 1864.
+He served as a member of the Maryland Senate, representing Frederick County, from 1865 to 1867.
 In 1870, he was president of the board of aldermen for the City of Frederick, a post he held for three years.
 That same year he was elected a director of the Frederick and Pennsylvania Line Railroad Company and then President of the railroad in 1878.

+In 1878, Trail became president of the Farmers' and Mechanics' bank of Frederick County.
+The bank had been raided by Confederate troops during the Civil War and lost US$17,000.
+In 1881, Trail was made a director for the Mutual Insurance company of Frederick County.